 Traffic signal light using Javascript

 In this article, you will see the creation of a Traffic signal light using Javascript.
-Traffic lights, traffic signals, stoplights are signaling devices positioned at road intersections, pedestrian crossings, and other locations to control the flows of traffic.
+Traffic lights, traffic signals, and stoplights are signaling devices positioned at road intersections, pedestrian crossings, and other locations to control the flow of traffic.

 To develop this application, we will use simple HTML, CSS, and Javascript.
-Basically, we are going to use setTimeout() and setInterval() methods of Javascript.
+Basically, we are going to use setTimeout() and setInterval() methods in Javascript.

 Traffic Signal Light